-The Utilities Department is responsible for improvement projects, water production, distribution, backflow protection, water quality monitoring, water conservation, customer service, meter installation and replacement, meter reading, wastewater collection system maintenance and repair, and environmental compliance.
+The Utilities Division is responsible for improvement projects, water production, distribution, backflow protection, water quality monitoring, water conservation, customer service, meter installation and replacement, meter reading, wastewater collection system maintenance and repair, and environmental compliance.
 These activities play a vital role in ensuring that our residents’ and businesses’ water needs are met.
-Working together, the department is able to provide affordable, high-quality drinking water that meets all mandatory requirements.
-Visit Utilities and Collections for more information.
+Working together, the division is able to provide affordable, high-quality drinking water that meets all mandatory requirements.
+Visit Utilities and Billing for more information.

 The Works Department is responsible for capital improvement projects, snow plowing and removal, street lighting, storm sewers and drainage, tree maintenance and planting, solid waste and recycling, road repairs, encroachment approvals, sidewalk repair and maintenance, traffic signal operations and bridge maintenance and operations.
 The Works Department ensures the roads are safe for the public while maintaining compliance with Ministry standards.
 Visit our Public Works - Roads and Utilities section for more information.